preciofishbone/OmniaDocsG2/blocks/notification-panel/index.rst

 There are no other settings for the Notification Panel in the block.
 All settings are done in Omnia Admin.

-Tha Layout tab contains general block settings, see this page for more information:  :doc:`General block settings </blocks/general-block-settings/index>`
+The tabs Layout and Advanced contain general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`